tatsuya/effective-java/chapter-6.md

 ## Item 32: Use EnumSet instead of bit fields

 Just because an enumerated type will be used in sets, there is no reason to represent it with bit fields.
 The `EnumSet` class combines the conciseness and performance of bit fields with all the many advantages of enum types described in [Item 30](chapter-6.md#item-30-use-enums-instead-of-int-constants).
 The one real disadvantage of `EnumSet` is that it is not, as of release 1.6, possible to create an immutable `EnumSet`, but this will likely be remedied in an upcoming release.
 In the meantime, you can wrap an `EnumSet` with `Collections.unmodifiableSet`, but conciseness and performance will suffer.

+## Item 33: Use EnumMap instead of ordinal indexing

+It is rarely appropriate to use ordinals to index arrays: use `EnumMap` instead.